History of Jainism: Monastic Revivals and Reform Movements

 Shrimad Rajchandra was inspired by works of Kundakunda and Digambara mystical tradition.
 Nominally belonging to the Digambara tradition, his followers sometimes consider his teaching as a new path of Jainism, neither Śvetāmbara nor Digambara, and revere him as a saint.
 His path is sometimes referred as Raj Bhakta Marg, Kavipanth, or Shrimadiya, which has mostly lay followers as was Rajchandra himself.
 His teachings influenced Kanji Swami, Dada Bhagwan, Rakesh Jhaveri, Saubhagbhai, Lalluji Maharaj (Laghuraj Swami), Atmanandji and several other religious figures.
 Some of them established temples and institutions in his dedication and to spread his teachings.
 Such temples often house his pictures and images based on photographs taken in a studio in various meditation postures just a month before his death.
 Shrimad Rajchandra's teachings have been popular in the Jain diaspora communities; mostly in East Africa, the United Kingdom and North America.
 Bauer notes that "[in] recent years there has been a convergence of the Kanji Swami Panth and the Shrimad Rajcandra movement, part of trend toward a more eucumenical and less sectarian Jainism among educated, mobile Jains living overseas."
 A special cover featuring him and Rabindranath Tagore was published by the India Post on occasion of Gandhi Jayanti in 2002.

+Kshullak Ganeshprasad Varni (1874–1961) was a foundational figure of the modern Digambara intellectual revival.
+He established several institutions for advanced learning, most notably the Syadvad Mahavidyalaya at Varanasi in 1905, which reintroduced traditional Jain logic and philosophy into the modern university curriculum.
+His efforts, along with those of other reformers, were instrumental in standardizing Jain education in the post-independence era.

+Post-Independence & Global Diaspora (1947 CE – Present)

+Following the independence of India in 1947, the Jain community transitioned from navigating colonial legal frameworks to establishing a distinct identity within a secular democracy and expanding as a global diaspora.
+This period is characterized by legal institutionalization, professional scaling of philanthropic networks, and the universalization of Jain ethics.
+Some of the other prominent monks of modern era include Gyansagar and Acharya Vidyasagar, Tarun Sagar and Vidyananda.

+Legal Identity and Constitutional Recognition

+The post-independence era began with a complex legal negotiation regarding Jain identity within the new Indian state.
+Under Article 25 of the Constitution of India, Jains were historically grouped with Hindus for personal law purposes, a classification that scholars note created a "legal invisibility" for the distinct religious tradition.
+This led to a multi-decade political campaign for recognition as a distinct religious minority.
+Scholarly analysis of the movement highlights that the eventual notification of Jains as a National Minority in 2014 was not merely a symbolic victory but a strategic acquisition of rights to manage educational institutions and religious trusts independently of state-led "Hindu" boards.